ryanyuyu/SOCVR-RoomInformation/README.md

 We feel your pain.
 We want to help.
 Together, we can make a dent.

 The [SO Close Vote Review Chat Room](http://chat.stackoverflow.com/rooms/41570/so-close-vote-reviewers) is a group of like-minded people who want to make a difference in the CVQ.
 We concentrate our efforts on a single tag at a time, and it works.
+The tags are either selected from a query or from [burninate requests](http://meta.stackoverflow.com/questions/new/burninate-request?show=all&sort=recentlyactive&pageSize=50) on meta.
 We ensure that more reviews _matter_, and more reviews get completed.

 ##How does it work?